Steve Outtrim: Early life and education

-First business success
+First business

 Outtrim founded Sausage Software in 1995.
 At that stage of the Internet's development, graphics had only just come to the World Wide Web, with Marc Andreessen's breakthrough NCSA Mosaic, which later became Netscape.
 There were very few pages with images, and not much search capability.
 Yahoo was just a list of interesting content, before it was a search engine.

 Outtrim wanted to make a Web page and put up a picture of himself and information about the music he liked.
 He tried using HoTMetaL and Web Edit but was frustrated when both programs crashed with the blue screen of death.
 He decided he could do a better job himself.
 He built HotDog, an HTML Authoring tool using Visual Basic.
 It could write Web pages like a word processor, with a WYSIWYG interface, an auto-save feature and other features designed to make it easy to manage sites with many pages.
 Steve incorporated easy to use, context sensitive help which the competing programs lacked.

 He created his own superdistribution system using cryptography and the Windows Registry.
 This enabled the business model of Sausage Software, which was to give away something of value for free, but time limit its use to 30 days.
 This "Free/Pro" distribution model was known as Shareware, and was employed by many small software vendors on the Internet and Bulletin Board Systems (BBS).
 However very few of them used sophisticated techniques to enforce the 30-day time limit, or electronic direct marketing to convert users from the free version to the paid version.

 Sausage Software grew rapidly despite competition from major software houses such as Microsoft, Adobe Systems, Symantec and IBM.
 In 1997 Wired magazine rated HotDog the No. 3 most popular program on the Internet, after Netscape (browser) and Eudora (mail client).